World knowledge

 What is knowledge?

 Knowledge is a “caught and taught” skill, developing from both informal and formal learning experiences.
-The breadth and depth of these different aspects of knowledge illustrates its nature as a “large problem space” (Snow & Kim, 2007).
 Unlike constrained skills, any assessment of knowledge will only give us a partial glimpse of a child’s ability to use facts, principles, and ideas to decide and do complex tasks.

-To make it easier to interpret the results, Figure 1 below shows the average number of questions answered correctly by kids on the first-stage assessment.
+This first chart shows the average number of questions answered correctly by kids on the first-stage assessment.
 Kids are organized by household income status (quintiles).
-The chart shows results at three points in time: fall kindergarten, spring kindergarten, and spring first grade.
-Kids in the bottom group on average answer about 3 correct (out of 12) in fall kindergarten.
-By contrast, kids in the top group on average answer nearly 7 questions correctly.
-There are clear gaps in the average performance of kids in each socioeconomic group.
+The dots represent assessments at three points in time: fall kindergarten, spring kindergarten, and spring first grade.
+Clear gaps existed across social groups in children’s general knowledge, which did not narrow by the end of their second full year in elementary school.
 (Mouse over the chart.)

 To put these data in perspective, this next chart shows the growth pattern for a constrained math skill (relative size) for this same group of kids over the same time period.
 Early gaps in fall kindergarten are largely closed by the end of first grade.
 Kids across all socioeconomic groups on average are at or close to full proficiency.

-These differences in opportunity are made more plain by examining differences in general knowledge across socioeconomic levels within a single racial group.
-This next chart shows correct responses to the first-stage general knowledge questions by Black students across five socioeconomic groups.
+Later surveys in this study also show that children in lower socioeconomic households visit zoos, aquariums, museums, and libraries at significantly lower levels.
+These differences in opportunity are made more plain by examining differences in general knowledge across socioeconomic levels within a single racial group.5 This next chart shows correct responses to the first-stage general knowledge questions by Black students across five socioeconomic groups.
+Once again, we see the same stair-step pattern across SES groups and even a further widening by the end of the second year of school.

 But wait, there’s more